Blog

 • 27% lower bounce rates

 These patterns suggest that shoppers feel more confident — and more supported — when interacting through AI shopping agents rather than navigating storefronts manually.
+Why is that happening?

 A Market Ready for Autonomous Assistance